 The National Data Opt-out is a service that allows patients to opt out of their confidential patient information being used for research and planning.

 The National Data Opt-out only applies to any disclosure of data for purposes beyond direct care, so having National Data Opt-out will not prevent your GP patient record being shared via GP Connect.

 Risk stratification data tools are increasingly being used in the NHS to help determine a person’s risk of suffering a condition, preventing an unplanned or (re)admission and identifying a need for preventive intervention.
 Information about you is collected from several sources including NHS Trusts and from this GP Practice.
 The identifying parts of your data are removed, analysis of your data is undertaken, and a risk score is then determined.
 This is then provided back to your GP as data controller in an identifiable form.
 Risk stratification enables your GP to focus on preventing ill health and not just the treatment of sickness.
 If necessary, your GP may be able to offer you additional services.
 Please note that you have the right to opt out of your data being used in this way in most circumstances, please contact the practice for further information about opt out.

 Individual Risk Management at a GP practice level however is deemed to be part of your individual healthcare and is covered by our legal powers above.

 The Practice may conduct Medicines Management Reviews of medications prescribed to its patients.
 This service performs a review of prescribed medications to ensure patients receive the most appropriate, up to date and cost-effective treatments.
-The reviews are carried out by the CCGs Medicines Management Team under a Data Processing contract with the Practice.
+The reviews are carried out by the ICBs Medicines Management Team under a Data Processing contract with the Practice.

 Transferring the current paper medical records into patients’ electronic medical records.